 The SketchDeck team has a guess:

-But, that doesn’t mean they’re altogether worthless.
+However, that doesn’t mean they’re altogether worthless.
 In fact, a recent update from a Facebook representative suggests the complete opposite.

-“Our research has shown that people demonstrate a preference for ads with less text.
-Previously, if 20% of an ad image’s area was text, it was not approved to run on Facebook, Instagram or the Audience Network.
-We’ve heard from some advertisers that this can be confusing, as it’s not always clear that an ad does not meet the policy requirements until after creative has been submitted.
-We are shifting to a new solution to improve this experience which allows advertisers more flexibility while still allowing us to maintain an enjoyable experience for people.”
+Our research has shown that people demonstrate a preference for ads with less text.
+Previously, if 20% of an ad image’s area was text, it was not approved to run on Facebook, Instagram, or the Audience Network.
+Some advertisers think this can be confusing, as it’s not always clear that an ad does not meet the policy requirements until after creative has been submitted.
+Facebook is shifting to a new solution to improve this experience which allows advertisers more flexibility while still allowing us to maintain an enjoyable experience for people.

-More flexibility for advertisers and an enjoyable user experience?
-It looks like a win-win at first glance.
+This looked like a win-win at first glance.
 But, in reality, the 20% rule hasn’t changed that much at all.